tabasano/wavseq/tutorial_smml.md

 ```
 cdef cdef cdef ||| efga efga efga ||| gabc gabc gabc
 ```
-;; if you want to adjust tracks, use a blank page. the last three 'c' will be played adjusted.
+;; if you want to adjust tracks, use a blank page by two lines of page seperaters. the last three 'c' will be played adjusted.
 ```
 cd ||| e ||| abcde
 ////////////////////